-Not waiting to hear more, XYRYX 318 called the waiter once more who brought the same drink in larger glasses.
+Not waiting to hear anymore, XYRYX 318 called the waiter and the same drink was brought in larger glasses.
 There was enough to refresh a whale.

 - It’s delicious isn’t it?
 He riled.

-Alym glared at him while smiling diplomatically for those around him.
-Then, he took advantage of XYRYZ 318 being distracted to empty his glass in a flower pot.
-“I hope this will not harm them” he thought.
+Alym glared at him while smiling diplomatically to those around him.
+Taking advantage of a moment during which XYRYZ 318 was distracted, he emptied his glass in a flower pot.
+“I hope this will not harm it” he thought.

 Very relaxed, Ryad began to question his host.

-- Why, he wondered, is this city moving?
+- Why is this city moving, he asked?

 - That’s astute.

 - This way, during the day, soldiers guard the city, weapon in hand.
 At night, we make the city go down below ground so that everybody can rest running no risks.